Daeseong-dong

-Location
+Location, description

 Daeseong-dong belongs administratively to Josan-ri, Gunnae-myeon, in Paju.
 It is the only civilian habitation within the southern portion of the DMZ.
 Panmunjeom is 1 km to the northeast, and the actual Military Demarcation Line (the de facto border between South and North Korea) is only 350 m west of the village.
 Only individuals who lived in the village before the Korean War, or are descendants of those who did, are allowed to move to the village.

 Daeseong-dong is only 1 mi from Kijong-dong, a village in North Korea's portion of the DMZ.
 Here Korea's division is starkly apparent: rival national flags can be seen on gigantic flagpoles that have been erected in the two villages.

 While the southern half of the DMZ is under the administration of the United Nations Command, the residents of Daesong-dong are considered South Korean civilians, and subject to South Korean laws.
 These residents have some unique benefits and restrictions.
 For example, they have the same rights to vote and receive education, but are exempt from national defense duties and taxation.
 Residents are also allocated large plots of land and have some of the highest farming income in the nation.
 However, they are subject to limitations.
-The safety of the villagers is paramount, since North Korean soldiers can cross and have crossed the border.
+The safety of the villagers is paramount, since North Korean soldiers can and have crossed the border.
 Visitors invited to the village must apply for a military escort two weeks in advance.
 There is a curfew and headcount at 23:00 local time.